wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/share-buttons/includes/6-security.md

 All flows including the button flows use connections.
 The security of connections can be viewed via a flow or the connector.
-From a flow you can view all the connectors used and from a connector you can view all the flows using that connector.
+From a flow, you can view all the connectors used and from a connector you can view all the flows using that connector.